Data Contract CLI

+The datacontract CLI is an open-source command-line tool for working with data contracts.
 It natively supports the Open Data Contract Standard to lint data contracts, connect to data sources and execute schema and quality tests, and export to different formats.
+The tool is written in Python.
+It can be used as a standalone CLI tool, in a CI/CD pipeline, or directly as a Python library.

 We have a servers section with endpoint details to a Postgres database, schema for the structure and semantics of the data, service levels and quality attributes that describe the expected freshness and number of rows.

 This data contract contains all information to connect to the database and check that the actual data meets the defined schema specification and quality expectations.
+We can use this information to test if the actual data product is compliant to the data contract.

 Let’s use uv to install the CLI (or use the Docker image),